 Pros

-• Advantages Ideal climate: That's right, as we have already mentioned, the good weather in June dissipates the rains and generates a state of tranquility for those who wish to explore and get to know Machu Picchu.
+- Advantages Ideal climate: That's right, as we have already mentioned, the good weather in June dissipates the cloudy and fog days and generates a state of tranquility for those who wish to explore and get to know Machu Picchu.
 So it is the right time to walk the trails that lead to Machu Picchu or go hiking under an intensely blue sky.

-• Less rain: With the chances of rain ruled out and the sun certain to be the king of the walk, you will be able to enjoy complete tranquility in everything that surrounds you, including the majestic ruins of Machu Picchu.
+- Less rain: With the chances of rain ruled out and the sun certain to be the king of the walk, you will be able to enjoy complete tranquility in everything that surrounds you, including the majestic ruins of Machu Picchu.
+Of course, since Machu Picchu is located in a subtropical region (on the edge of the jungle), there may be occasional light showers, so bring a rain poncho or windbreaker, regardless of the month.

 Cons